kzCassie/ucl_nlp/README.md

 ###Clarification on Data Preprocessing

 Please note the data were preprocessed with the downloaded files and topk=100000 (First k number from mined file) using the code below.
+This means we use all of the human-curated data, but only 100k automatically-mined examples for training.

 ```
 train_file = 'data/conala-corpus/conala-train.json'